⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Looking from the summit along Victoria Ridge.

 Another look at Mount Gladstone while Jeff relaxes beside the summit cairn.
-“Mill Creek Peak” is visible just in front of Mount Gladstone.
+“Mill Creek Peak” (left of centre) is visible just in front of Mount Gladstone and on the far right is “Whitney Creek Mountain”.

 Jeff and I on the summit of Victoria Peak.